binayak9932/nvim_configs/README.md

    Launch Neovim and press `y` when prompted to install the default setup.

 3. **Clone Custom Configurations**
-   Clone this repository, copy the contents of the folder, and paste them into the `lua/custom` directory in `~/.config/nvim`:
+   Clone this repository, copy the contents of the folder, and paste them into the `lua/custom` directory (replacing the contents) in `~/.config/nvim`:
    ```bash
    git clone git@github.com:binayak9932/nvim_configs.git
    ```